-Foods with intensely hot spices like Cayenne, chili, or XX elicit a strong reaction — eaters either love the powerful jolt of flavor and heat, or they avoid it at all costs, often using table pepper sparingly for fear of overwhelming their senses.
+Foods with intensely hot spices like Cayenne, chili, or curry elicit a strong reaction — eaters either love the powerful jolt of flavor and heat, or they avoid it at all costs, often using table pepper sparingly for fear of overwhelming their senses.
 The former group finds the latter wimpy, and the latter finds the former masochistic.
 Few have stopped to ask, though, which group will experience better heart health in the long run?

 As it turns out, recent research suggests that spicy foods may help stave off heart health troubles, including heart disease and other cardiovascular maladies.
 A combination of behavioral factors and biochemical factors join forces to keep spicy food die-hards healthy, from their weight to their brains to their bodies.